Amicus/octopress/source/_posts/2013-02-26-how-we-deploy-part-1.markdown

 * We use Mongo as our primary data store with some Redis and Zookeeper in the mix (the latter two are new)
 * Our philosophy is “always be horizontally scalable” and “no single points of failure.”
 * We haven’t gone down during the recent AWS outages (even though we are in the east region)

+In future blog posts I’ll talk more about app deployment, our ruby choices, why we’ll probably be dropping Redis and Zookeeper, and describe how and why we stayed up while AWS went FUBAR.

 <h2>Chef</h2>